amitha121/30-days-30-cybersecurity-tools/Day05- The Harvester/README.md

 * Supporting further testing such as **vulnerability scanning**

 It helps answer critical early-stage questions like:
-➡️ *“What assets and people are connected to this target?”*
+➡️ *“What assets and people are connected to this target?”
+## 🎓 Why Beginners Should Know This Tool

+theHarvester is an essential tool for beginners learning OSINT and reconnaissance.

+It helps learners:

+* Understand **information gathering techniques**
+* Learn how attackers map targets before exploitation
+* Practice **passive reconnaissance safely**
+* Build skills in **domain and email enumeration**
+* Get comfortable with **command-line security tools**